Locations:

 What is the difference between dilation and effacement?

 Cervical dilation and effacement go hand in hand.
-Like effacement, dilation is also caused by uterine contractions.
+Like effacement, dilation also happens because of uterine contractions.
 Your cervix must be 100% effaced and 10 cm dilated before the pushing stage of a vaginal delivery can begin.

 Can you be effaced but not dilated?

-Yes, you can be effaced and not dilated.
-If this is your first baby, chances are you’ll efface before you dilate.
-You can also be dilated and not effaced.
+Yes, you can be effaced but not dilated.
+If this is your first delivery, chances are, your cervix will efface before it dilates.
+Your cervix can also be dilated and not effaced.
 This is more common in second or third pregnancies.
-Some people’s cervix will efface and dilate at the same rate.
+In some cases, your cervix will efface and dilate at the same rate.

 Are there any complications to effacement?